anthony-dgx/datadog-scim-idp/README.md

 5. Click **"Create Group"**
 6. Sync the group to Datadog

+### Step 4: Setup Role Mapping

+1. Navigate to the **Role Mapping** tab
+2. Click **"Add Role"** to create a new role:
+   - Role Name: `Administrator`
+   - Description: `Full system access`
+   - IdP Role Value: `admin`
+   - Active: ✓
+3. Click **"Create Role"**
+4. Use **"Assign Users"** to assign the role to users
+5. Create additional roles as needed

-### Step 4: Test SAML Authentication
+### Step 5: Configure SAML JIT Provisioning

 1. Navigate to the **SAML Config** tab
 2. Upload Datadog's SP metadata XML file
+3. Enable **"Enable JIT Provisioning"** checkbox
+4. Configure JIT settings:
+   - Default roles for new users
+   - Auto-sync to Datadog
-3. Download the generated IdP metadata
+5. Download the generated IdP metadata
-4. Configure Datadog to use this app as SAML IdP
+6. Configure Datadog to use this app as SAML IdP

-5. Test SSO login flow
+### Step 6: Test SAML Authentication & JIT

+1. **Test Existing User**:
+   - In Datadog, click **"Login with SAML"**
+   - Enter email of existing user
+   - Verify successful login with role assignments

+2. **Test JIT Provisioning**:
+   - Attempt login with new user email (not in database)
+   - User should be created automatically
+   - Verify user appears in Users tab with default roles
+   - Check that user is optionally synced to Datadog

+### Step 7: Manage Role Assignments

+1. **View Role Dashboard**:
+   - Navigate to **Role Mapping** tab
+   - View existing roles and user counts
+   - Monitor role assignments

+2. **Assign Users to Roles**:
+   - Click **"Assign Users"** for any role
+   - Select/deselect users in the modal
+   - See real-time updates in user counts

+3. **Bulk Role Management**:
+   - Use **"Bulk Create Roles"** for multiple mappings
+   - Import role mappings from CSV or JSON
+   - Manage large-scale role assignments

 ## 🔄 Advanced Workflows